 When you take a shower, gently wash your incision with a fragrance-free, liquid soap.
 While it is safe to take a shower, do not let your incision be wet for too long.
 When you are finished with your shower, gently pat your incision with a clean towel.
 Allow it to air dry completely before getting dressed.

-The time it takes the area to heal is different from patient to patient, but it usually takes about 3 months.
+The time it takes the area to heal is different from person to person, but it usually takes about 3 months.
 Your discomfort will decrease over time.

 For several weeks after your surgery, there will be restrictions on how you sit, lie down, and carry out some of your daily activities.
 You will not be able to sit for long periods of time and you will need to sleep on your side.
 Your doctor or nurse will go over these restrictions with you.

 How do I care for my colostomy?

 While you are in the hospital, your WOC nurse will teach you how to care for your colostomy.
-For more information, please read A Guide for Patients With an Ileostomy or Colostomy, in this section.
+For more information, read A Guide for Patients With an Ileostomy or Colostomy.